 Record numbers of treasury and finance professionals from across the region come together in Singapore to celebrate and champion women in treasury.

-On Wednesday April 25th over 150 senior treasury professionals from throughout Asia Pacific gathered at the Four Seasons hotel in Singapore to celebrate diversity at our fifth Women in Treasury Asia Forum.
+On Thursday 11th April over 130 senior treasury professionals from throughout Asia Pacific gathered at the Four Seasons hotel in Singapore to celebrate diversity at Treasury Today Group’s sixth Women in Treasury Singapore Forum.

 A diverse line up of senior industry speakers shared their experiences and insights on a broad range of issues affecting many women and men working in treasury across the region, whilst also offering some valuable advice to the audience.
-Our 2018 Singapore panellists were:
+The 2019 Singapore panellists were:

-Following the panel discussion, an energetic and enthusiastic question and answer session took place, with many questions raised by the audience.
-This gave the panel the opportunity to share further insights from their own careers and the challenges they have faced and overcome.
+Following the panel discussion, an enthusiastic question and answer session took place, with many questions raised by members of the audience who took the opportunity to share their own views and experiences.
+This enabled the panel to share further insights from their own careers and the challenges they have faced and overcome.

 Treasury Today Asia’s Women in Treasury initiative recognises the importance of women in the corporate treasury profession and creates a means for women in treasury to communicate with one another, learn from each other and build relationships in order to help each other.

 Women need to be much more visible in their roles, both inside and outside of their organisations.
 The Women in Treasury initiative seeks to offer a platform to make women more visible and to bring people together to discuss and celebrate diversity in the corporate space.
 As well as our forums Treasury Today Group also:

 To learn more about Treasury Today Asia’s Women in Treasury initiative please visit: treasurytoday.com/wit